slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *Choose inspiration over envy."
 -- Naval Ravikant [1974]*

-> *"Remember if people talk behind your back, it only means you are two steps ahead."
--- Fannie Flagg*

-> *"They called her witch because she knew how to heal herself."
--- Te’ V. Smith*

 > *"«You’re doing it all wrong», said someone doing nothing at all."
 -- Sahil Lavingia [1989]*

+> *"They called her witch because she knew how to heal herself."
+-- Te’ V. Smith *

 However beware of blindspots, not all criticism is envy.
 When somebody says something bad about you, is negativity.
 When everyone says it, is advice.